Encouraging Teens to Find their Creative Power

 2. Altered Magazine Photo

-Teens love to deface photographs.
+Defacing photographs is a fun activity for teens.
 This can be a therapeutic and humorous art exercise that does not require drawing or painting skills.

 3. Tin Foil Sculpture